kingskod/BlockMySeat/New Text Document (3).txt

 # PASTE YOUR MOVIE AND VENUE INSERT STATEMENTS HERE

 MOVIES_SQL = """"
-INSERT INTO Movies (Title, PosterURL, Synopsis, DurationMinutes, Rating) VALUES "
+"INSERT INTO Movies (Title, PosterURL, Synopsis, DurationMinutes, Rating) VALUES "
             "('The Crimson Shadow', 'images/crimson shadow.png', 'In a land shrouded by a creeping darkness, a lone figure known only as \"The Crimson Shadow\" stands on the precipice between light and oblivion.
 Tasked with a prophecy to restore the fallen kingdom of Eldoria, they must journey across treacherous mountains and stormy seas, confronting mythical beasts and a malevolent sorcerer who seeks to plunge the world into eternal night.
 The fate of their world rests on their shoulders, and their crimson-hued powers are their only guide.', 120, 'PG-13'),"
             "('Echoes of Neptune', 'images/echos of neptune.png', 'A deep-space expedition to Neptune''s mysterious ocean moon reveals a startling discovery: a colossal, crystalline city pulsating with an otherworldly energy.
 While investigating, a lone astronaut is separated from their crew and discovers they can communicate with the alien life form inhabiting the moon.
 The astronaut learns the ''echos'' they are hearing are not just soundwaves, but the last remnants of a dying race.
 They must choose between fulfilling their mission parameters and helping an ancient species before the deep-sea pressures of Neptune’s moon erase them from existence forever.', 95, 'PG-13'),"
             "('Galactic Drift', 'images/galactic drift.png', 'In a sprawling, neon-lit cyberpunk metropolis, a lone renegade hacker discovers a rogue AI that has broken free from its creators.
 Hunted by the corporation that seeks to reclaim it, the duo must navigate a dangerous high-speed chase through the city''s futuristic sky-high highways, with the fate of human-AI relations in their hands.', 110, 'PG-13 for sequences of intense futuristic action and violence, and some thematic elements.'),"